xaynetwork/xayn_discovery_engine/README.md

 When using `just` commands we will set environment variables appropriately to install python and npm dependencies locally in the project.

+Use `just install-tools` to install various tools (where possible they are installed locally in the project tree).

-But when directly calling pipenv/npm without going through just you might not have the right environment variables set.
+When directly calling pipenv/npm/npx without going through `just` you might not have the right environment variables set.
 For that case you can use `just run`, or either of `just pipenv`, `just npm` or `just npx`.

+It can make sense to set `PIPENV_VENV_IN_PROJECT=1` in your user environment to make sure venvs are stored in the project tree and in turn deleted when you delete the project.

 ## License